caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 4. If $R>1$, we accept $H^*$.
 If If $R<1$, we accept $H^*$ with probability $R$.
 Otherwise, we retain $H$.
 5. The result of the step above is added to the posterior sample, and becomes $H$ for the next iteration of the cycle.

-MCMC produces a sample of model parameters and topologies with edge lengths.
+MCMC produces a sample of model parameters and topologies with branch lengths.
 This sample is an approximation of the posterior distribution of these entities.
-We can summarize the topologies in this posterior sample in the same way we did for bootstraps, as edge frequencies.
-Unlike bootstraps, though, the frequency of an edge in this distribution has a clear statistical interpretation.
-It is an approximation of the posterior probability of that edge, *i.e.* the probability of the edge given the data.
-The edge lengths and model parameters form continuous probability distributions.
+We can summarize the topologies in this posterior sample in the same way we did for bootstraps, as branch frequencies.
+Unlike bootstraps, though, the frequency of an branch in this distribution has a clear statistical interpretation.
+It is an approximation of the posterior probability of that branch, *i.e.* the probability of the branch given the data.
+The branch lengths and model parameters form continuous probability distributions.
 We can summarize these in a variety of ways, for example by taking the mean for each.

 There are a variety of practical considerations to implementing a Bayesian phylogenetic analysis with MCMC.
 These include:

 - Selecting the appropriate model.
 Many of the same considerations we reviewed in the context of likelihood apply here.
-- Selecting appropriate priors on topology, edge length, and model parameters.
+- Selecting appropriate priors on topology, branch length, and model parameters.
 - Devising an appropriate hypothesis proposal mechanism.
 If the new hypothesis $H^*$ is too different from $H$, it will tend to be rejected as $H$ becomes optimized.
 This will lead to an approximated posterior distribution that is too narrow, leading to overconfidence in a small set of hypotheses.
 If the steps are too small, then MCMC will tend to get trapped in local optima because they cannot find more distant better optima.
 There are several approaches to these challenges, including searches with multiple MCMC chains that take different step sizes.
 - The very early samples in the chain are not a good estimate of the posterior distribution, because the initial $H$ is not necessarily close to a peak in the posterior.
 The initial samples becore MCMC settles into a stable distribution are therefore discarded as part of a "burn-in" phase.